williamrichaard/solidity-e2e-project/README.md

 **Decentralization** is one of the pillars of blockchain.
 Unlike centralized systems, where one entity controls the data, blockchain data is distributed across multiple nodes, making the system more resilient to failures and attacks.

 ### 9. Single Chain
 Blockchain follows a **single chain** of blocks, meaning only one chain is considered valid.
-This is ensured by consensus protocols like the **GHOST protocol**, which selects the longest chain (the one with the most computational work) as the valid one.
+This is ensured by consensus protocols like the **GHOST Protocol**, which selects the longest chain (the one with the most computational work) as the valid one.

 ### 10. GHOST Protocol
-The **GHOST protocol** (Greedy Heaviest Observed Subtree) ensures that the longest chain, or the chain with the most computational work, is considered the valid chain.
+The **GHOST Protocol** (Greedy Heaviest Observed Subtree) ensures that the longest chain, or the chain with the most computational work, is considered the valid chain.
 This helps prevent forks and ensures network security.

 ### 11. Smart Contracts
 **Smart contracts** are self-executing contracts with the terms of the agreement directly written into code.
 They automatically enforce and execute the terms of a contract when predefined conditions are met, without the need for intermediaries.